-- Exhibit an attitude of respect, courtesy, and cooperation toward colleagues and the public. - Refrain from any actions that would adversely affect a colleague on the basis of their race, creed, color, sex (including pregnancy), national origin, age, marital status, familial status, disability, sexual orientation, gender expression, gender identity, reliance on public assistance, membership or activity in a local human rights commission, religion, political opinions, or affiliations. - Comply with the state-wide and agency anti-discrimination and anti-harassment policies.
+- Exhibit an attitude of respect, courtesy, and cooperation toward colleagues and the public. - Refrain from any actions that would adversely affect a colleague on the basis of their race, creed, color, sex (including pregnancy and pregnancy related conditions), national origin (including English proficiency), age, marital status, familial status, disability, sexual orientation, gender expression, gender identity, reliance on public assistance, membership or activity in a local human rights commission, religion, political opinions affiliations, or status with regard to public assistance. - Comply with the state-wide and agency anti-discrimination and anti-harassment policies.